arabold/serverless-sentry-lib/README.md

 ### Setting Custom Configuration Options
-In case you want more granular control over what is being forwarded to Sentry, there are many configuration options available to set on a function by function
-basis:
+As shown above you can use environment variables to control the Sentry integration.
+In some scenarios in which environment variables are not desired or in which custom logic needs to be executed, you can also pass in configuration options to the `RavenLambdaWrapper` directly:

 * `ravenClient` - Your Raven client.
+Don't forget to set this if you send your own custom messages and exceptions to Sentry later in your code.
 * `autoBreadcrumbs` - Automatically create breadcrumbs (see Sentry Raven docs, defaults to `true`)
 * `filterLocal` - don't report errors from local environments (defaults to `true`)
 * `captureErrors` - capture Lambda errors (defaults to `true`)
 * `captureUnhandledRejections` - capture unhandled exceptions (defaults to `true`)